 Baltimore sees troubling rise in violence involving teens

-BALTIMORE - While the number of murders and shootings in Baltimore City is down in 2023 compared to the same time last year, we continue to see a troubling rise in violence involving teenagers and children.
+BALTIMORE -- While the number of murders and shootings in Baltimore has gone down in 2023 compared to the same time last year, there is a troubling rise in violence involving teenagers and children.

 Police found a large gathering of teenagers Wednesday night at the Inner Harbor.

-And, before that, a 15-year-old boy was arrested in connection with the shooting death of Baltimore boxer Ernest Hall, and shooting five others.
+Earlier that day, a 15-year-old boy was arrested in connection with the shooting death of Baltimore boxer Ernest Hall.
+The teen is also accused of allegedly shooting five other people.

+Last week, two teenagers were arrested for allegedly participating in a shooting that killed young mother Mya Morton.

+She was fatally injured by gunfire while trying to drive her children away from bullets that flew near Upton's busiest intersection.

-This is the latest example of the growing problem of teen violence in Baltimore city since the start of the year.
+These are just some of the latest examples of the growing problem of teen violence in Baltimore since the start of 2023

 Since the start of 2023, five children under 18 have been fatally shot and another 21 have been injured by gunfire, according to Baltimore police.